RikH81/docs/docs/best-practices/continuous-integration/bitrise.md

 ## How to get started?

-Using _fastlane_ for your Bitrise workflow is easy as pie.
+Using _fastlane_ for your Bitrise workflow is simple.
 Just [add the ](https://devcenter.bitrise.io/getting-started/manage-your-bitrise-workflow) [Fastlane](https://www.bitrise.io/integrations/steps/fastlane) [ step to your workflow](https://devcenter.bitrise.io/getting-started/manage-your-bitrise-workflow), after the `Git Clone` step (and any other dependency step).